 “I’d like to talk to Gabby Lin for a moment.”

-My skin tingled with worry.
+Rayen’s skin tingled with worry.

 Rayen couldn’t stand here doing nothing so she headed for the one person who could find out what was going on with Gabby.

 That boy couldn’t be Phen, could he?
 He had not traveled back to the school with the three of them.

 Not this early.
 Most students were heading to the cafeteria.

-When I looked back at the boy, he pulled a small creature out of his pocket.
+When she looked back at the boy, he pulled a small creature out of his pocket.
 A rat that jumped from his hand and changed shape in mid-fall on its way to the floor.
 The animal was now a tall black dog with a thick, muscular build and wide jaws.
 Its coat was black marked with brown highlights.

 And it stank like the sentient beast.

-I’d deal with Phen as soon as Gabby was safe.
+She’d deal with Phen as soon as Gabby was safe.